-- Quality education is conducted as the foundation of our quality assurance system through the value chain. - Quality education aims to improve the quality awareness of all employees and develop human resources that can learn quality rules their own and apply them to work. - Quality education aims to achieve an organization that provides products and service that change quality assurance to quality value by developing human resources with a high level of quality awareness.
+- Quality education is conducted as the foundation of our quality assurance system to develop a quality culture. - Quality education aims to improve the quality awareness of all employees and is continuously undertaken to steadily establish an awareness of prioritizing quality. - Quality education aims to achieve an organization that provides products and service that change quality assurance to quality value by developing human resources with a high level of quality awareness.